This globe shows all currently running regions under weather@home.

-At the start of the project in 2010 initially, three target regions where chosen and are now available for download: the Western US, Southern Africa and Europe.
+At the start of the project in 2010 initially, three target regions where chosen and described here in more detail: the Western US, Southern Africa and Europe.
 These were chosen because the majority of climateprediction.net participants (to date) live in Europe and the US, and because Southern Africa is a region thought to be particularly vulnerable to climate change.
 All regional experiments will ultimately be managed from our partners within the region, but the development of the models (to date) takes place in Oxford.

 The ultimate aim is to have model simulations for all CORDEX regions in the world – CORDEX, the Coordinated Regional Climate Downscaling Experiment, is a World Climate Research Programme (WCRP) framework to evaluate regional climate model performance through a set of experiments aiming at producing regional climate projections.

 Results from our regional modelling experiments are freely available to anyone investigating the impacts of weather and climate changes across the available regions.
 Scientists interested in using this data should contact the weather@home scientific coordinator, Friederike Otto.

 This is our own home region and thus also our experimental region with currently the largest data sets available.
 For the European region we have a standard ensemble of simulations with 50 km resolution from 1960 to 2010 forced with HadISST monthly observed SSTs.
 Additionally we have a perturbed physics ensemble (PPE) for the same period where we disturbed not only the initial conditions but also a set of the model parameters to investigate physical plausible parameters.

 Additionally we submit work for a “counterfactual” ensemble simulating a climate that might have been without anthropogenic climate change.
 We plan to have several counterfactual, or “natural” ensembles based on SSTs from different GCMs of the CMIP5 project where all major modelling centres in the world provided counterfactual model simulations for the upcoming IPCC report AR5.